 College Is Real helps students at Richmond’s three public high schools (Richmond, De Anza and Kennedy) in Richmond, California become the first in their families to attend and graduate from college.
 CIR has grown from its initial sixteen students in 2005 to well over 350 high school students each year.

 “From being a CIR student to becoming a part of the CIR team, I was able to observe how the program works at both ends of the spectrum.
 As a student, I wasn’t able to fully appreciate all aspects of the program, ranging from after-school tutoring, academic advising, being paired with a mentor, helping with college applications and FAFSA, being held accountable for my academic success, and most importantly, having a support system when I thought I was alone.
 The difference between CIR and other college preparatory programs is the way it works.
 CIR is always seeking ways to improve and implement new ideas that will benefit past, current, and future students.”

-– Destiney Norsouvanh, Contra Costa College
+– Destiney Norsouvanh, UC Santa Barbara

 College application assistance

-CIR’s director, mentors and other volunteers assist and oversee CIR’s juniors and seniors with the college application process.
+CIR’s directors, mentors and other volunteers assist and oversee CIR’s juniors and seniors with the college application process.
 CIR often pays application fees for students who apply to more colleges than government fee waivers cover;

 CIR organizes and sponsors various community service activities for its members in order to spread its college aspiration message to the community and to give its members and opportunity to “give back” to the community while helping to strengthen their college applications;

 CIR awards college scholarships to its graduating seniors at its annual recognition dinner which is attended by CIR members, their families and mentors; CIR also awards scholarships to sophomores and juniors attending summer college prep programs.
 CIR provides merit scholarships to its alumni attending college;